-When a character is damaged, place a number of Damage (2) tokens on its stat card equal to the amount of damage it received.
-A character can never have Damage (2) tokens in excess of its current Stamina; any additional damage (2) is ignored.
+When a character is damaged, place a number of Damage (2) tokens on its Stat Card equal to the amount of damage it received.
+A character can never have Damage (2) tokens in excess of its current Stamina; any additional Damage (2) is ignored.

 Whether a shining beacon of justice or a mad titan bent on galactic conquest, the characters in Crisis Protocol fight all the harder when the odds are against them.
-Whenever a character suffers damage (2) as a result of an enemy effect, that character gains Power (3) equal to the amount of damage suffered.
-This Power (4) gain represents the character drawing on their anger, determination, or dogged resolve to strike back and win the fight.
+Whenever a character suffers Damage (a) as a result of an enemy effect, that character gains Power (a) equal to the amount of Damage (a) suffered.
+This Power (a) gain represents the character drawing on their anger, determination, or dogged resolve to strike back and win the fight.

-When a character has Damage (2) tokens equal to its Stamina stat, it has been Dazed or Knocked Out (KO'd).
+When a character has Damage (2) tokens equal to its Stamina Stat, it has been Dazed or Knocked Out (KO'd).

-Iron Man (Size 2) is trying to draw LOS to Doctor Octopus (Size 2) to hit him with a Repulsor Blast.
-However, Doctor Octopus has taken cover behind a small building (Size 3).
-Iron Man can't find any straight line from his base to Doctor Octopus' base that doesn't pass through the building, so he doesn't have LOS to Doctor Octopus.
-If even a portion of Doctor Octopus' base were sticking out past the building and Iron Man could draw a straight line to it, then Iron Man would have LOS to Doctor Octopus.
+Invincible Iron Man is trying to draw LOS to Red Skull, Master of the World (Size 2) to hit him with a Repulsor Mk 2.
+However, Red Skull has taken cover behind a small building (Size 3).
+Iron Man can't find any straight line from his base to Red Skull's base that doesn't pass through the building, so he doesn't have LOS to Red Skull.
+If even a portion of Red Skull's base were sticking out past the building and Iron Man could draw a straight line to it, then Iron Man would have LOS to Red Skull.

-If the character's stat card has the Healthy side up, place a Dazed token on it.
+If the character's Stat Card has the Healthy side up, place a Dazed token on it.
 A character with a Dazed token can't move or be moved for any reason and can't be targeted by attacks or be affected by special rules or superpowers.
-Dazed characters can't make attacks or play Team Tactic cards and don't have superpowers.
+Dazed characters can't make attacks or play Team Tactic Cards and don't have superpowers.
 Dazed characters never contribute to scoring conditions.
-If a character is Dazed during their activation, their activation immediately ends.
+If a character is Dazed during their Activation, their Activation immediately ends.
 Additionally, Dazed characters cannot activate during the Activation Phase.

-If the character's stat card has the Injured side up, the character has been KO'd and is out of the fight.
+If the character's Stat Card has the Injured side up, the character has been KO'd and is out of the fight.
 All effects on the character expire, then it is removed from the battlefield.